 - The SNAPP worker will engage the child in a variety of age-appropriate activities to assist with sharing and recording the child’s birth history, identifying feelings, addressing issues of grief and loss and explaining different types of families (birth family, foster family, adoptive family, etc.).

 - SNAPP workers provide support to children, and their foster and adoptive/permanent families throughout the process of transitioning homes.

-- After children are transitioned into an adoptive or another type of permanent home within the Okanagan region, SNAPP continues visits post-placement for a time of two months or more in order to support children and their adoptive/permanent families during post-placement adjustments.
+- If children are transitioned into an adoptive or another type of permanent home within the region, SNAPP continues visits post-placement for a time of two months or more in order to support children and their adoptive/permanent families during post-placement adjustments.

 - At the referral meeting, A referral form will be used to gather the information needed to evaluate eligibility for the program

 - Notice of acceptance of referral will usually be done at the end of the referral meeting.
 If more information is needed, notification of acceptance will be done in a timely manner once the information has been received.

 - The guardianship worker and adoption worker will give direction as to when they would like session work is to begin.
 The ability for SNAPP workers to start work with new referrals may, at times, be subject to a wait time.
 If this is the case, a projected timeline would be shared at the referral meeting.